ceifa/wasmoon/README.md

 ### Null

-`null` is not exposed to Lua and it has no awareness of it which can cause some issues when using it a table. `nil` is equivalent to `undefined`.
-Issue #39 tracks this and a workaround until `null` is added into Wasmoon.
+`null` is injected as userdata type if `injectObjects` is set to `true`.
+This works as expected except that it will evaluate to `true` in Lua.

 ### Promises